bitst0rm-pub/Formatter/README.md

     // Any changes will need a restart to get applied.
     "debug": false,

+    // Auto open console panel whenever formatting failed; [type: bool]
+    // This is especially useful when combined with "debug": true, "open_console_on_failure": false,

     // Display results on status bar; [type: bool] "show_statusbar": true,